 Comprehensive loss is defined as the change in equity of a company during a period from transactions and other events and circumstances excluding transactions resulting from investment owners and distributions to owners.
-There was no difference from reported net loss for the year ended December 31, 2013.
-The difference from reported net loss for the years ended December 31, 2012 and 2011 related entirely to changes in unrealized gains (losses) on available-for-sale investments.
+There was no difference from reported net loss for the years ended December 31, 2014 and 2013.
+The difference from reported net loss for the year ended December 31, 2012 related entirely to changes in unrealized gains (losses) on available-for-sale investments.